 Oklahoma City Chapter

 The Oklahoma City Medical Group Management Association includes OKC and surrounding areas.
-OKCMGMA meets on the 2nd Wednesday of every month.
+OKCMGMA meets periodically on the 2nd Wednesday of the month.

 OKC Chapter meeting details:

 Time: Varies - check the event calendar for updated information